 In June 2000, Malaitan militants and elements of the police force staged an attempted coup, forcing Prime Minister Bart Ulufa’alu to resign.

 The Townsville Peace Agreement in October 2000 failed to end the violence.
 In 2003, following a request by Prime Minister Allan Kemakeza, the Regional Assistance Mission to the Solomon Islands (RAMSI), led by Australia, was deployed to restore law and order.

 Economy and development

-Over 75 percent of the population is employed in subsistence agriculture or fishing and the average monthly wage is NZ$140.
-Solomon Islands has a young population, with nearly 50 percent of people under the age of 15.
+Over 75% of the population is employed in subsistence agriculture or fishing and the average gross monthly wage is NZ$171.
+Solomon Islands has a young population, with nearly 36% of people under the age of 15.
 High population growth rates and migration to urban areas are continuing to place pressure on infrastructure and increase the demand for water, sanitation, housing, education and health services.
 Education services in particular have been seriously disrupted.
 The literacy rate is low and access to primary and secondary education is limited compared with other Pacific countries.
-Only 70 percent of school aged children attend primary school and even fewer complete their education.
+Only 87% of school aged children attend primary school and even fewer complete their education.

 Stats and facts

 - Population: 622,469 (2015)

 - Language: English (official), Melanesian dialects

 - Adult literacy: 84.1% (2015)